phantomics/april/README.md

 ## Console Output Using the Quad Character

-The `(april-p)` macro is one way to view the printed output of APL expressions.
+The `(april-f)` macro is one way to view the printed output of APL expressions.
 What if you want to see the result of an evaluation that occurs in the middle of your code instead of the end, or if you want to print the contents of multiple arrays within a single expression?
 At times like these, you can use the `⎕` character, also called "quad."
 In APL, console output can be produced by "assigning" values to `⎕` like this:

 ```lisp
 * (april "a←1 2 3 ⋄ b←3+⎕←2+a ⋄ ⎕←c←4+b ⋄ c+5")